Best Fruits to Put in Sangria

-Sipping sangria — preferably by a pool or beachside — is one of life's simplest pleasures.
-This classic Spanish cocktail is traditionally made with red wine and brandy, but if you aren't feeling red wine in the heat, you can still concoct a mean sangria using white wine, rosé, or even sparkling wine.
-And as far as the fruit you should add, there are no hard and fast rules, but you should always aim to include at least two kinds of fruit: one that's citrus and one that isn't.
+Sipping sangria is one of life's simplest pleasures, and it's not only reserved for warmer weather.
+This classic Spanish cocktail is traditionally made with red wine and brandy, but if you aren't feeling red wine, you can still concoct a mean sangria using white wine, rosé, or even sparkling wine.
+And as far as the fruit you should add, there are no hard and fast rules, but you should aim to include at least two kinds of fruit: one that's citrus and one that isn't.

 The goal is to have fun and create a drink around flavors you enjoy.
 Just be sure to pick ripe fruits that taste good.
 Consider that the fruits release juices that flavor the sangria, and you want to be able to snack on those yummy, ripe chunks of fruit as well, so no mealy apples!